ellrin/MinecraftPython/README.md

 # MinecraftPython
-This repository provides a tutorial for those who want to learn Python with Minecraft.
+This repository provides a tutorial for those who want to learn Python with Minecraft. (cowork with ChatGPT)

 You will learn how to use Python to talk to Minecraft and do fun things like:
 - Send chat messages